ttm/prv/README.md

 - What are the most usual letters, in the beginning and end,and sequences of letters?
 - What is the distribution of word sizes, smallest and largest words?
 - What is the basic statistics obtained if one scrapes toki pona sites?

+#### Acknowledgements
+This work is sponsored by FAPESP (project 2017/05838-3) in a project lead by Profa.
+Dra.
+Maria Cristina Ferreira de Oliveira at VICG/ICMC/USP, São Carlos, Brazil.

 ### Most important links